<-Scope Go to ToC References ->

 Pruning The process of removing less important parameters (like weights or neurons) from a neural network to reduce its size and computational requirements, while retaining the model performance.

-Growing Regularization A technique that forces the model to set a whole dimension to low values before applying the pruning, so as to make the removed dimension already close to zero not impacting the model result.
+Growing Regularisation A technique that forces the model to set a whole dimension to low values before applying the pruning, so as to make the removed dimension already close to zero not impacting the model result.

 – Learning-Based A set of Pruning techniques which require variations of learning in order to be implemented.